-4.2.5.2 Permitted Housing Types
+4.2.4.2 Permitted Housing Types

 - a) Lands designated Estate Residential on Schedule 3B and Schedule 5 may be zoned to permit single detached dwellings.
-Any new Draft Plan of Subdivision on vacant land designated Estate Residential shall be developed on full municipal water and wastewater services, subject to compliance with the requirements for a complete application, as articulated in this Plan, and demonstration of future integration with adjoining lands, to the satisfaction of the Town.

 - b) In addition to the permitted housing types within the Estate Residential Designation, lands may also be zoned to permit:

 - i.
 Day care facilities;

 - ii.
 Bed and breakfast establishments;

 - iii.
 Home-based businesses; and,

 - iv.
 Additional residential units.

 - c) The list of permitted uses may be further refined through the Zoning By-law to ensure that new development is appropriate in the context of the adjacent and surrounding community.